core-wg/senml-spec/draft-ietf-core-senml.md

 Each SenML Pack carries a single array that represents a set of measurements and/or parameters.
 This array contains a series of SenML Records with several fields described below.
 There are two kinds of
 fields: base and regular.
-The base fields can be included in any SenML Record and they apply to the entries in the Record.
-Each base field also applies to all Records after it up to, but not including, the next Record that has that same base field.
+Both the base fields and the regular fields can be included in any SenML Record.
+The base fields apply to the entries in the Record and also to all Records after it up to, but not including, the next Record that has that same base field.
 All base fields are optional.
 Regular fields can be included in any SenML Record and apply only to that Record.

 ## Base Fields {#senml-base}